nrkno/dotnetskolen/README_EN.md

 The anonymous function that handles HTTP GET requests to `/epg/{date}` doesn't provide much value as it stands.
 Let's move on to implementing the operation as defined in our API contract.
 Overall, we want the function to do the following:

 1. Validate the date provided in the URL, and return `400 Bad Request` if it is invalid
-2. Retrieve shipments for the specified date
+2. Retrieve transmissions for the specified date
 3. Return EPG in JSON format that complies with our API contract

 ###### Move HttpHandler to its own module